joshwlewis/unitwise/README.md

 ### Conversion

-Obviously, Unitwise handles simple unit conversion.
-You can convert to any compatible unit (Unitwise won't let you convert say inches to pounds) with the `convert(unit)` method.
+Unitwise is able to convert any unit within the UCUM spec to any other compatible unit.

 ```ruby
 distance = Unitwise(5, 'kilometer')